HCS Score

 Fiat-backed stablecoins hold interest-bearing reserves.
 Crypto-backed stablecoins like DAI use debt mechanisms with interest-like stability fees.
 Algorithmic stablecoins have historically been unstable and potentially dangerous.
 The halal stablecoin problem is real, significant, and not yet solved in the mainstream market.

-The consistent haram classification of major stablecoins creates a genuine and practical challenge that deserves acknowledgment.
+The consistent Haram classification of major stablecoins creates a genuine and practical challenge that deserves acknowledgment.

-Potential approaches that could yield halal stablecoins include gold-backed tokens where reserves consist of physical gold rather than interest-bearing instruments, commodity-backed structures using real assets that don't generate interest income, and equity-backed models where reserves consist of Sharia-compliant asset portfolios.
+Potential approaches that could yield genuinely halal stablecoins include gold-backed tokens where reserves consist of physical gold rather than interest-bearing instruments, commodity-backed structures using real assets that do not generate interest income, and equity-backed models where reserves consist of Sharia-compliant asset portfolios.
+CoinStudy is committed to publishing full HCS analysis reports on alternative stablecoin models to help Muslim investors navigate this space as the market develops.

 These entities all operate within conventional interest-based financial systems.
 The chain of custody for USDG's reserves runs through organizations whose standard operations involve interest-based banking relationships.

 This centralization means Muslim investors have no direct visibility into or control over whether the specific reserves backing their USDG are managed in a Sharia-compliant way.
-The entire reserve management infrastructure operates according to conventional financial principles — generating interest as a matter of standard practice.
+The entire reserve management infrastructure operates according to conventional financial principles, generating interest as a matter of standard practice.

 How exactly are the reserves managed and by whom?
 Do the reserve assets generate interest income as a matter of standard operation?
 Is there any mechanism for the reserve structure to be genuinely Sharia-compliant?
-Does the project depend on conventional banking systems and treasury instruments for its stability?
+Does the project depend on conventional banking systems and Treasury instruments for its stability?
 Are there genuinely halal alternatives that serve my practical need for a stable digital asset?

-These questions apply to every stablecoin — USDG, USDT, USDC, PYUSD, and any future stablecoin that enters the market.
+These questions apply to every stablecoin including USDG, USDT, USDC, PYUSD, and any future stablecoin that enters the market.
 The issuer's name and the blockchain it operates on are less important than the financial structure underneath.

 Global Dollar (USDG) is classified as Haram / Non-Compliant under the CoinStudy Halal Crypto Standard.

-For Muslim investors — USDG joins a growing list of major stablecoins that cannot be recommended under Islamic finance principles.
+For Muslim investors, USDG joins a growing list of major stablecoins that cannot be recommended under Islamic finance principles.
 The search for genuinely halal stable value in the digital asset space remains one of the most important and unresolved challenges in Islamic crypto finance.

-Why USDT and other stablecoins are Haram if FIAT is not ?
-Read here https://coinstudy.co/blog/why-usdt-is-haram-if-fiat-isn-t
+Why USDT and other stablecoins are Haram if FIAT is not?

 Disclaimer: This analysis is provided for educational and research purposes only.
 This analysis is based on guidance from CoinStudy's HCS Shariah Board members.
 CoinStudy does not issue personal fatwas or financial advice.
 Please consult a qualified Islamic scholar for individual guidance.